leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 | SNP   | ALL    | 49108       | 40591    | 8517     | 378127      | 577      | 336944    | 65    | 58    | 0.826566      | 0.985989         | 0.891087       | 0.899267        | 2.418539912            | 1.434606001            | 1.638787358               | 0.286507218               |
 | SNP   | PASS   | 49108       | 39798    | 9310     | 363218      | 506      | 322899    | 59    | 41    | 0.810418      | 0.98745          | 0.888995       | 0.890218        | 2.418539912            | 1.458424411            | 1.638787358               | 0.281573134               |

-*Note: 'ALL' indicates a variant in a tranche below 92.00*

-*Note: 'ALL' indicates a variant in a tranche below 91.00*

-*Note: 'ALL' indicates a variant in a tranche below 90.00*

 - NIST7086

 *Note: 'PASS' indicates a variant in a tranche below 90.00 and 'ALL' indicate a variant in a tranche below 99.00*